travelfromthestart/TravelFromTheStart/_posts/2025-07-28-travel-journals-creating-a-memory-book-for-your-child.md

 ---
 layout: post
 title: "Travel Journals for Kids"
-subtitle: "Creating a Memory Book for your Child"
+subtitle: "Creating a memory book for your child"
 date: 2025-07-28
 background: '/img/posts/05.jpg'
 ---